rubensworks/article-ldtraversal-security-short/content/threats.md

 then we illustrate it with at least one _example_, after which we sketch possible solutions for _mitigation_.

-In these descriptions, we do not make any assumptions about specific forms or semantics of LTQP, unless otherwise mentioned.
+Unless mentioned otherwise, we do not make any assumptions about specific forms or semantics of LTQP, which can influence which links are considered.
 The only general assumption we make is that we have an LTQP query engine that follows links in any way, and executes queries over the union of the discovered documents.

 ### Unauthorized Statements
 {:#threat-unauthorized-statements}

+<span class="comment" data-author="RV">I don't think we need the bolding here</span>

+<span class="comment" data-author="RV">I think the title is a misnomer; it makes me think about (client) authorization, so whether the client was allowed to see it.
+Whereas this is about the statements being <em>untrusted</em>—because they were not issued by an authority.
+I think you mean <q>Unauthoritative</q>.</span>

+<span class="comment" data-author="RV">So, reading the first case here, I think there are a couple of structured elements we might want to add to every case.
+I have added some examples.</span>

-A consequence of the [open world assumption](cite:cites owa) where anyone can say anything about anything, is that **both valid and invalid (and possibly malicious) things can be said**.
+A consequence of the [open-world assumption](cite:cites owa) where anyone can say anything about anything, is that **both valid and invalid (and possibly malicious) things can be said**.
-When a query engine is traversing over the Web, it is therefore possible that it can encounter information that **impacts the query results in an undesired manner**.
+When a query engine is traversing the Web, it is therefore possible that it can encounter information that **impacts the query results in an undesired manner**.
 This information could be [_untrusted_](cite:cites guidedlinktraversal), _contradicting_, or _incorrect_.

+Attacker
+: Any data publisher

+Victim
+: Result processor

+Cause
+: Mistaken authority

+Consequence/impact
+: Untrusted query results

+Difficulty of attack
+: Easy

+Difficulty of mitigation
+: Currently hard

 **Example**